apache/streampipes/streampipes-client-python/docs/getting-started/first-steps.md

 pip install streampipes
 # if you want to have the current development state you can also execute
 pip install git+https://github.com/apache/streampipes.git#subdirectory=streampipes-client-python
+# the corresponding documentation can be found here: https://streampipes.apache.org/docs/docs/python/dev/
 ```

 ## ⬆️ Setting up StreamPipes